google-research/pix2seq/README.md

 ## (<span style="color:red">NEW!</span>) FitTransformer (FIT)

-We added (official) implementations of FIT architecture (as an encoder, a diffusion decoder, or an autoregressive decoder) see architectures/transformers.py.
+We added (official) implementations of [FitTransformer (FIT)](https://arxiv.org/abs/2305.12689) (as an encoder, a diffusion decoder, or an autoregressive decoder) see architectures/transformers.py.

 ## (<span style="color:red">NEW!</span>) Diffusion models